 I've learned a lot about supplements and some of my limits, and I'm working to ease myself fully off any daily supplements my meds (the aforementioned PPIs, which I stayed on for over a year before realizing that my GERD was caused by low stomach acid).

-My body then reacted by trying to break down the "intruder," releasing incredible amounts of copper into my body constantly for the three-and-a-half years I had the IUD.
-This incessant barrage cause my body to store all un-detoxable copper in my soft tissues, where it continued to accumulate and worsen my symptoms, not to mention keeping my entire immune system on edge for YEARS.
+This incessant barrage cause my body to store all un-detoxable copper in my soft tissues (where we store all excess heavy metals, like mercury), where it continued to accumulate and worsen my symptoms & nutrient deficiencies, not to mention keeping my entire immune system on edge for YEARS.

 This caused low stomach acid production, which ironically has basically the same symptoms as high stomach acid production.
 A lack of proper digestion left my gut microbiome way out of whack (again, for years, while living abroad and regularly traveling internationally).